Haitham-Zanona/jobportal/wp-content/themes/zakra/readme.txt

 === Zakra ===

 Contributors: themegrill
 Author: ThemeGrill
-Version: 2.2.0
+Version: 4.0.3
-Tested up to: 6.0
+Tested up to: 6.7
-Requires PHP: 5.6
+Requires PHP: 7.4
 Requires at least: 4.7
-Stable tag: 2.2.0
+Stable tag: 4.0.3

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Tags: one-column, two-columns, right-sidebar, grid-layout, custom-background, custom-colors, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, blog, rtl-language-support

 == Description ==
-Zakra is flexible, fast, lightweight and modern multipurpose theme that comes with many starter free sites (currently 10+ free starter sites and more will be added later) that you can use to make your site beautiful and professional.
-Check all the starter sites at https://zakratheme.com/demos/.
-Suitable for personal blog, portfolio, WooCommerce stores, business websites and niche-based sites (like Cafe, Spa, Charity, Yoga, Wedding, Dentist, Education etc) as well.
-Works with Elementor plus other major page builders so you can create any layout you want.
-The theme is responsive, Gutenberg compatible, SEO friendly, translation ready and major WordPress plugins compatible.
+Zakra is a powerful and versatile multipurpose theme that makes it easy to create beautiful and professional websites.
+With over free 40 pre-designed starter demo sites to choose from, you can quickly build a unique and functional site that fits your specific needs.
+Whether you're launching a blog, news site, e-commerce store, showcasing your portfolio, building a business site, LMS, or niche-specific site (such as a cafe, spa, charity, yoga studio, wedding venue, dental practice, photography, restaurant, or educational institution), Zakra has everything you need to succeed.
+The theme integrates seamlessly with popular page builders like Elementor, Brizy, BlockArt, and the Gutenberg editor, giving you complete freedom to create any layout you can imagine.
+Importantly, Zakra is optimized for speed, features a mobile-first responsive design, is built with block-based technology, and is optimized for search engines.
+It is also compatible with a wide range of popular WordPress plugins, allowing you to extend its functionality as needed.
+Build your next project with Zakra today and see the difference for yourself.
+Check out all the starter sites at https://zakratheme.com/demos!

 For more information about Zakra please go to https://zakratheme.com/